Kyle678/instaMemebot/README.md

 - Running Memebot.py while process is already active will restart Memebot
 - Memebot posts something when it is first run and then waits x amount of time before posting again
 - Although named Memebot you can easily use it to post things like cute animals, food, the sky, etc.
+- Configuration variables will update each time a post is made so you can change them while Memebot runs

 <!-- LICENSE -->
 ## License